Department of Computer Science

 New York University

-Mengye Ren is an assistant professor of computer science and data science at New York University.
-He is also a visiting researcher at Google Brain Toronto working with Prof. Geoffrey Hinton.
+Mengye Ren is an assistant professor of computer science and data science at New York University (NYU).
+Before joining NYU, he was a visiting faculty researcher at Google Brain Toronto working with Prof. Geoffrey Hinton.
 He received B.A.Sc. in Engineering Science (2015), and M.Sc.
 (2017) and Ph.D.
 (2021) in Computer Science from the University of Toronto, advised by Prof. Richard Zemel and Prof. Raquel Urtasun.
-From 2017 to 2021, he was also a senior research scientist at Uber Advanced Technologies Group (ATG) and Waabi.
+From 2017 to 2021, he was also a senior research scientist at Uber Advanced Technologies Group (ATG) and Waabi, working on self-driving vehicles.
 His research focuses on making machine learning more natural and human-like, in order for AIs to continually learn, adapt, and reason in naturalistic environments.

 My key research question is: how do we enable human-like, agent-based machine intelligence to continually learn, adapt, and reason in naturalistic environments?
-Towards this goal of building a more general and flexible AI, my research has centered on developing meta-learning and representation learning algorithms.
+Towards this goal of building a more general and flexible AI, my research has centered on developing representation learning and meta-learning algorithms.